-Information on buying land, house or a business on Koh Chang.
+Guide for buying land, a house or a business on Koh Chang.

 Islands in the south of Thailand have already experienced their significant real estate boom, Phuket in the early 90s and Samui on the early 2000s for example.
 Here on Koh Chang that hasn’t yet happened.
 There was a mini-boom around 2005 – 2007, with the initial launches of Siam Royal View and Tranquility Bay Residence developments.
 But a decade on, these remain the only large scale property developments on the island and both are far from completed projects.